 - Low-tack painters tape (optional)

 - Colored pencil to match the stripe color

 - Trim brush

-- Paint one or more sample boards to explore the color options.
+- Paint one or more sample boards to explore your color options.
 Adjust the amount of contrast between the colors and the overall brightness, if necessary.
 High-contrast stripes such as black and white or red and yellow can overpower a room.
 They can, however, be used successfully in small areas, such as below a chair rail.

 - Try using more than one color for the stripes.
 Look to striped fabrics for ideas about combinations of colors and widths.